hisyamsaimin/introsde-2016-assignment-3-server/README.md

 Email: muhamad.binsaimin@studenti.unitn.it

-For this assigment I worked with my best friend Chukwudi Uzoma https://github.com/ChukwudiUzoma
+For this assigment I worked alone

 Used technologies:
 *SOAP